osresearch/LEDscape/README.md

 This code works with the PRU units on the Beagle Bone and can easily cause *hard crashes*.
 It is still being debugged and developed.
+Be careful hot-plugging things into the headers -- it is possible to damage the pin drivers and cause problems in the ARM, especially if there are +5V signals involved.

 Overview